kensiprell/bootstrap-framework/README.md

 ### Highlights

-* The Bootstrap version can be configured in your application's ```build.gradle```, which means you do not have to install a different version of the plugin to get a different Bootstrap version, nor do you have to wait on a plugin update to use the latest Bootstrap release.
+* The Bootstrap version can be configured in your application's ```build.gradle``` file, which means you do not have to install a different version of the plugin to get a different Bootstrap version, nor do you have to wait on a plugin update to use the latest Bootstrap release.

-* The plugin can also manage [Font Awesome](http://fortawesome.github.io/Font-Awesome/) files, including LESS support.
+* The plugin can also manage Font Awesome files, including LESS support.

 * The plugin supports the [asset-pipeline-core](https://github.com/bertramdev/asset-pipeline-core) plugin and its [less-asset-pipeline](https://github.com/bertramdev/less-asset-pipeline) module out of the box.